Table of Contents

 Vanilla Bean Orchid (Vanilla plantifolia)

-An economically useful plant, the vanilla bean orchid flower also looks a bit like an orchid vagina.
-Vanilla is considered an aphrodisiac, and even the name 'vanilla' comes from the Latin 'vagina,' referring to the pod the plant grows.
+Butterfly pea is not the only flower that looks like a vagina out there!
+The vanilla bean orchid flower also shares the resemblance (though not as striking).
+Oh, and did you know that vanilla is considered an aphrodisiac?
+And even the name ‘vanilla’ comes from the Latin ‘vagina,’ referring to the pod the plant grows.

 Rude Shaped Cactuses and Succulents